Healthcare stocks show their defensive allure in ailing market

-NEW YORK (Reuters) - The coronavirus pandemic is throwing a spotlight on stocks in the U.S. healthcare sector, home to the companies that could develop treatments, vaccines and improved diagnostics needed to tackle the greatest public health crisis in a century.
+NEW YORK, April 2 (Reuters) - The coronavirus pandemic is throwing a spotlight on stocks in the U.S. healthcare sector, home to the companies that could develop treatments, vaccines and improved diagnostics needed to tackle the greatest public health crisis in a century.

 The sector is typically considered a defensive area of the market because some investors believe consumers will continue buying healthcare products even during uncertain times.